-4.6 Nominations and contested elections
+4.6 Nominations and elections

-- (1) The following rules apply in relation to nominations and conducting contested elections at a general meeting of parishioners - (a) A person may not be nominated unless he or she has consented verbally or in writing to the nominator or another person at the meeting.
+(1) A person may not be nominated unless he or she has consented verbally or in writing to the nominator or another person at the meeting.
 A person nominated need not be present at the meeting.
-A person making a nomination must be present at the meeting. - (b) Voting is to be conducted by secret ballot.
+A person making a nomination must be present at the meeting.